inianbharathi/inians_idiomatic.js/README.md

 **Selecting:** document.getElementsByTagName("li")[2].style.color="red";

-Can only get or set by selecting elements in array, even if there is only one item in the array [0]
+Can only get or set by selecting **elements in array**, even if there is only one item in the array [0]

 ## DOM Style ##